• Home

 • Clear the walls

 Don’t try to do all the items in your first 10-15 minute experiment.
-Do what you can to simplify and unclutter as you get ready to focus on a task or project.
+Do what you can to simplify and unclutter as you prepare to focus on a task or project.
 Think workable, not perfect, because perfect is its own distraction and time waster.

 When you simplify, you help conquer distractions.